angular-component/router/README.md

 ## Installation with ng add

-You can use ng add to install the package by using below command.
+You can use ng add to install the package by using the command below.

 ```sh
 ng add angular-routing